JAlbertCode/prompt-marketplace/README.md

 - Combine text generation with image generation
 - Create a complete content package (text + matching image) in one workflow

+### User Account System
+- **User Authentication**: Register and login with email/password or OAuth (GitHub, Google)
+- **User Dashboard**: View all your created prompts and flows
+- **Favorites**: Save prompts and flows for quick access
+- **User Settings**: Manage profile information and password
+- **Credit Management**: View balance and purchase credits

 ### Credit System
 - Each prompt execution costs credits
 - Each step in a flow burns credits separately
 - Users can earn or spend credits by running or unlocking prompts/flows
+- Creator fees are automatically distributed to prompt creators
+- Platform takes a percentage of Flow unlock fees

 ### Marketplace
 - Browse both single prompts and flows